Birhor people: Language

 Most speak Hindi, while some speak the critically endangered Birhor language, which belongs to the Munda group of languages of the Austroasiatic language family.
 Their language has similarities with Santali, Mundari and Ho languages.
 Birhors have a positive language attitude.
 They freely use the languages prevalent in the areas they move around and use Sadri, Santali, Ho, Mundari.
 Literacy rate in the first language was as low as 0.02 percent in 1971, but around 10 per cent were literate in Hindi.

 Socio-economic scenario

 The “primitive subsistence economy” of the Birhors has been based on nomadic gathering and hunting, particularly for monkeys.
 They also trap rabbits and titirs (a small bird), and collect and sell honey.
 They make ropes out of the fibres of a particular species of vine, which they sell in the markets of the nearby agricultural people.
 Partly forced by circumstances, partly encouraged by government officials, some of them have settled into stable agriculture, but others continue their nomadic life, but even when they settle down in a village, their tendency is to lead a nomadic life.
-According to the socio-economic standing the Birhors are classified into two groups.
-While the wandering Birhors are called Uthlus, the settled Birhors are called Janghis.
+According to the socio-economic standing the Birhors are classified into two groups: the wandering Birhors are called Uthlus, and the settled ones are called Janghis.